EmmyEriksson92/InterviewCoach/README.md

 # InterviewCoach

-This project was part of a course about programming for mobiles, which was part of the program: "data-och systemvetenskapligt kandidatprogram" at Stockholm University.
+This project was done as an examination work of a course about programming for mobiles, which was part of the program: "data-och systemvetenskapligt kandidatprogram" at Stockholm University.

 **About this project:**